-This is a public event co-hosted by Leiden Asia Centre, the Embassy of the Republic of Korea, and the Clingendael Institute.
-Limiting seating is available, registration is required by mail.
+This was a public event co-hosted by Leiden Asia Centre, the Embassy of the Republic of Korea, and the Clingendael Institute.

 Recent developments on the Korean peninsula surprised many observers: after a period of quickly escalating tensions between North Korea and the United States, recently the atmosphere changed.
 A summit between the North and South Korean leadership resulted in positive statements on peace, cooperation and even nuclear disarmament.
 Soon a Summit between North Korean leader Kim Jong Un and US President Donald Trump is expected as well.

-This seminar aims at providing some background to the recent developments as well as offering some views on challenges and opportunities for the near future.
-Clingendael Korea expert Sico van der Meer will address the possible role for the EU regarding the Korea's.
+This seminar aimed at providing some background to the recent developments as well as offering some views on challenges and opportunities for the near future.
+Clingendael Korea expert Sico van der Meer addressed the possible role for the EU regarding the Korea's.

 09.30-09.45 Opening session and welcome:

 Professor Remco Breuker, Professor of Korean Studies at

 09.45-10.15 'The Korean Peninsula after the Inter- Korean Summit 2018’

 Dr. Jun Bong-Geun, Advisor on the Inter Korean Summit 2018,

 10.15-10.45 'What role for the European Union on the Korean Peninsula?’

 Sico van der Meer, Research Fellow, the Clingendael Institute